infinispan/infinispan-server/README.txt

     $ cd jbossas-jboss-as-xxxxxx
     $ cp -R build <EDG6_trunk>/thirdparty/as-build-7.0.0.CR1

+NOTE: Please keep in mind that you should never modify any files under
+      the 'thirdparty' directory because we are not going to fork AS 7, but simply consuming it to generate an AS 7 distribution and repackage it into EDG 6.

 7) Modify the parent POM of EDG 6 to reflect the change.